The British Colossus

 all critical and very sensitive information,

 obtained by cryptanalysis of enemy messages.
-One

-other source of ULTRA was the broken German radio
+Another source of ULTRA was the

-outcome of the Second World War.
+the outcome of the war.

 After the War